caracatrepa/caracatrepa.github.io/docs/week1/why-we-find-it-hard.md

 Fine.
 Let them go by, but just don’t go with them.
 The quiet you are looking for is inside, not outside.
-The experience of stillness is accumulative: The more you sit, then slowly, slowly, the mindbecomes quieter, more joyful, despite whatever distraction there may be.
+The experience of stillness is accumulative: The more you sit, then slowly, slowly, the mind becomes quieter, more joyful, despite whatever distraction there may be.

 ### I don’t see the benefit.